aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solver-procedures-and-functions/gmp_solver_initializeenvironment.rst

   initialize a solver environment.
 By using the procedure ``GMP::Solver::FreeEnvironment`` you can free a solver environment; by using this procedure you can initialize it again.
+|
 | Normally AIMMS initializes solver environments at startup and frees
   them when it is closed.
-The procodures :aimms:func:`GMP::Solver::InitializeEnvironment` and ``GMP::Solver::FreeEnvironment`` can be used to initialize and free a solver environment multiple times inside one AIMMS sesstion.
+The procedures :aimms:func:`GMP::Solver::InitializeEnvironment` and ``GMP::Solver::FreeEnvironment`` can be used to initialize and free a solver environment multiple times inside one AIMMS sesstion.
 Both procedures are typically used for solvers running on a remote server or a cloud system.
+|
+| Several environment parameters can be set using the optional arguments.
+Instead you
+  can also use one of the procedures :aimms:func:`GMP::Solver::SetEnvironmentDoubleParameter`, :aimms:func:`GMP::Solver::SetEnvironmentIntegerParameter` or :aimms:func:`GMP::Solver::SetEnvironmentStringParameter` to set these or other parameters.

 .. code-block:: aimms